tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/synth-control.md

 ## Running a Synthetic Control analysis

 The code uses data from [Abadie, Diamond and Hainmueller](https://economics.mit.edu/files/11859).
+The paper studies the effect of the introduction of a Tobacco Control Program in the state of California using other US states as controls for the donor pool.

 ### Preparing the data